radlinskii/donkeytype/README.md

 ## How it works

-When run the program you will see the expected input displayed at the top of your terminal window.
+When the program is run you will see the expected input displayed at the top of your terminal window.
 This text is a placeholder, and this is the input that you should write when the test is started.
+Now you should write this text as fast as you can.
+If you make a mistake you can press `backspace` to delete a single character, or press `backspace` while holding `Option`/`Ctrl` to delete a whole word.

-On the bottom-right corner there is a help message saying that to start the test you need to press `'e'` (enter the test) or leave by pressing `'q'`
+On the bottom-right corner is a help message saying that to start the test you need to press `'e'` (enter the test) or leave by pressing `'q'`
 When test is running you can see how much time you have left in bottom-left corner.

 You can pause the test by pressing <Esc>, to resume it press `'e'` again.